 Typical Intake Hole Size

 Intake hole size is important for two reasons.

 Firstly, a narrow diameter hole size and hose are more likely to get clogged with debris.
 If hoses are constantly getting blocked, the main waste you will be collecting will be time.

-	Secondly, power tools have dust ports of certain sizes so you need to be able to connect your hoses onto those ports, and maybe will need adaptors.
+Secondly, power tools have dust ports of certain sizes, so you need to be able to connect your hoses to those ports, and maybe will need adaptors.

-	Dust collectors have larger diameter holes and hoses, typically 4” or 6” so are less likely to get clogged.
-But bigger hoses may not be straightforward connecting to smaller tools.
+Dust collectors have larger diameter holes and hoses, typically 4” or 6”, so they are less likely to get clogged.
+But bigger hoses may not be straightforward to connect to smaller tools.

 A shop vac typically has hoses of around 2”, some a little smaller and some bigger.
 This makes them more prone to getting blocked and not so easy to connect to larger tools.